Starting a blog in India has never been easy as it is now.

 My go-to strategy for driving traffic to new blogs is to use LinkedIn articles.

 You can approach it in two ways: either re-publish your entire blog post(s) or make a more similar but different version that you publish on LinkedIn.
 But the idea here is that all links will go back to your site.

 First, you get to reach more people immediately.
 When you publish an article (not a post), followers will get notifications.

 Second, you can automatically share that post to groups you are part of in just a few clicks leading to more reach.

 Next, it shows up and stays on your profile.
 This leads to more views over time.
-Lastly, traffic you get will be more qualified as LinkedIn’s algorithm filter/sort content based on every individual’s interests .
-So if you are writing about blogging, it’ll show up more often to people who are interested in blogging.
+Lastly, the traffic you get will be more qualified as LinkedIn’s algorithm filters/sorts content based on every individual’s interests.
+So if you are writing about blogging, it’ll show up more often to people interested in blogging.
 It’s a win-win situation.”

 says Ariel Lim of ariel lim consulting.